DebugPrivilege/InsightEngineering/Debugging 101/Section 9: Triaging a Crash Dump/README.md

 1,836
 ```

+The first thing we need to understand is the thread **state**.
+The **state** of a thread will determine how you analyze everything else.
+If the thread is in a **waiting** state, you need to know how long it has been waiting and why it is waiting.
+If it is **running**, you want to know how long it has been running.
+However, we don't really need to know why it is running; it's on a CPU and executing.

-From the output, we can see that there are a couple of running threads.
+From the output, we can see that there are a couple of **running** threads.
 Let's examine the running threads on the system.
 The output of the **`!mex.running`** command in provides a snapshot of the currently running threads on the system.

 Examining threads in a running state is the most important thing to do first, because they (may) contain the immediate context and operations that led to the crash, allowing for a direct insight into the cause of the issue.